Presenter Guidance:

 Your guest presenter link will be sent to your closer to your presentation date.
 If you are giving a talk presentation, please access the online presentation room 5 minutes before the start of the session.

-Flash Talk presenters in the first half of Flash Talk sessions (before the first Panel Questions) should access the online presentation room 5 minutes before the start of the session.
+Flash Talk presenters should access the online presentation room 5 minutes before the start of the session.

 Timing - Flash Talks